xavier-crean/comp_u1_mon_tda/README.md

 The code has been tested with Python 3.10.

 Dependencies are documented in `environment.yml` and are most easily managed via a Conda environment.

+The commands below refer to a Linux or compatible environment and need to be run from the root directory of the repository.

 #### Installation
 * Download the repository